 - Do I understand what is involved in taking part in the trial?

-- Do I understand that I may not benefit from the trial?
+- Do I understand that I might not benefit from the trial?

 - Have I had an opportunity to ask questions?

-- Do I feel comfortable with the people who will be treating me?
-Do I feel I will be able to ask them questions?
+- Do I feel I will be able to ask the trial team questions?